 If a business owner is fortunate enough to own the hard assets outright, the conversion of equity to cash and the resulting influx of cash in the asset sale is a fair and equitable trade-off for the monthly lease payments made for the assets.
 According to the CCIM Institute, a professional and accrediting organization of the commercial real estate industry, sale-leaseback agreements are usually structured for long periods of time, up to 20 or 30 years in length.

-According to Jason Downey, principal with the private lender Great Oak Funding, business owners generally prefer short-term loans including shorter-term sale-leaseback agreements instead of the longer term loans which are often found in commercial real estate deals.
+According to Jason Downey, principal with the direct bridge lender Great Oak Funding, business owners generally prefer short-term loans including shorter-term sale-leaseback agreements instead of the longer term loans which are often found in commercial real estate deals.
 Great Oak Funding, a southwest Ohio company, is a lender that is flexible, works closely with borrowers who seek non-traditional financing, and offers several options including sale-leaseback agreements “Some of our firm’s clients are seeking a quick influx of cash in order to either take advantage of business opportunity or relieve a cash-flow crunch,” said Downey.
 “They also tend to want to satisfy the loan quickly.
 Options like the sales-leaseback and other short-term borrowing mechanisms are more suited to their respective needs.”
 According to Downey, a sale-leaseback transaction usually can be structured as a triple-net-lease.
 In this type of structure, the loan agreement can include an option for the seller to renew its lease and/or repurchase the property or equipment that was originally sold to the lender.
 Additional advantages of sale-leaseback agreements include the options that they can be negotiated with fewer encumbrances associated with mortgage-type loans and less complicated terms.
 Agreements can also be created that are free of points, balloon payments, loan calls, and without legal fees in some cases.

 Additionally, while traditional loans are usually listed as a liability on a balance sheet, a sale-leaseback agreement lets the business owner record the payments as an operating lease.
 Downey cautions potential lenders, however, to consult their accountant and/or tax advisor because a business owner’s repurchase agreement may change the status of how the payments are recorded.